Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 How To Serve

-If you’re looking to maximize the savory pleasure of this garlic parmesan chicken pasta, add a side of buttery, crusty garlic bread to your meal.
-The crispiness of the bread, combined with its garlic aroma, will perfectly complement the creamy flavoring in the pasta dish.
+SERVE WITH BREAD: If you’re looking to maximize the savoriness of this garlic parmesan chicken pasta, add a side of buttery, crusty garlic bread to your meal.

-A homemade Caesar salad would also complement the pasta perfectly and offer you the perfect way to round out this easy dinner recipe.
+ADD A SALAD: A homemade Caesar salad would also complement the pasta and offer you the ideal way to round out this easy dinner recipe.

-Our creamy mushroom pasta and bacon pasta are two more easy recipes to add to your menu.
+Our creamy mushroom pasta and bacon pasta are two more simple recipes to add to your menu.

 Storage

-IN THE FRIDGE: Leftover creamy bowtie pasta with sun-dried tomatoes can be refrigerated, in an airtight container, for up to 2 days for best results.
+IN THE FRIDGE: Leftover bowtie pasta with sun-dried tomatoes can be refrigerated, in an airtight container, for up to two days for best results.

 IN THE FREEZER: I do not suggest freezing this dish as the cream tends to separate once thawed, and the texture is not as pleasant as when made fresh.